We're Gonna Die: Family Reunion

-In this story Young Jean Lee talks about romance.
+In this story Lee talks about romance.
 She says that she never found romance until after she had graduated college.
 When she had started getting her life together she met this guy named Henry.
-Henry was this amazing guy who Young Jean Lee was really looking forward to showing him off to her family at this family reunion.
+Henry was this amazing guy who Lee was really looking forward to showing him off to her family at this family reunion.
 During the family reunion she had overheard her mother talking, “...I heard my mother tell my aunt how she could never feel the same way about me as she felt about my sister.”(Family Reunion).
 Later that night she told Henry what happened but he is an only child so he could never really understand.
-As Young Jean Lee lay in bed she told herself something that she tells everyone listening in the form of the song, “I Still Have You”.
+As Lee lay in bed she told herself something that she tells everyone listening in the form of the song, “I Still Have You”.
 The song is about her still having her boyfriend and her boyfriend still having her and if either one of them dies first the other will be lonely.

 Henry

-This story starts with Young Jean Lee saying that Henry had dumped her.
-Before Henry had moved out, Young Jean Lee said that she was going to a friend's house because it would be too painful to watch him move all his stuff.
+This story starts with Lee saying that Henry had dumped her.
+Before Henry had moved out, Lee said that she was going to a friend's house because it would be too painful to watch him move all his stuff.
 She had also asked him to rearrange all the furniture so that she didn’t have to see all the empty spots of where his stuff used to be.
 When she came back to her house the furniture had been perfectly rearranged.
 When she had noticed that half of the books from the bookshelf, they were Henry’s, were missing she had realized that she now lived alone.
 The song, “No Comfort For The Lonely” starts playing after the story ends.
 The song is about how the lonely will never hear any words of comfort.
 The song shows how she was lost in despair after the break up but the second half of the song shows that she is finally getting over it.